MoustafaShaaban/Advanced_Django_Blog/README.md

 * The frontend vue.js app also allows users to perform CRUD operations through connecting to a REST API and a GraphQL endpoints.

+Currently in Vue frontend users can:

+* Register for an account and log in to their account (users will be authenticated using Django Rest Framework Session Authentication).

+* Add tags to blog using a Rest API endpoint and GraphQL endpoint.

+* Perform CRUD operations to blog posts using both REST API and GraphQL.

+* Perform CRUD operations to add comments to blog posts using both REST API and GraphQL.

+* Add and remove posts to and form their favorite posts list.

+* Access pages that show their added blog posts and their favorite posts.

 ### Project preview